4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

 Does the combined authority's Local Industrial Strategy include a net-zero target and make tackling the climate emergency one of its main priorities?
 Criteria met if climate action (alternatively called sustainability or environment) is listed as one of the combined authority's core priorities or equivalent.
 It must have its own heading or section and a net-zero target date must be referenced.
-The net-zero target date must be an area-wide target, either the UK Government's national target, the devolved nation's target or the combined authority's area-wide net-zero target. | 8 out of 11 councils got full marks for this question. |
+The net-zero target date must be an area-wide target, either the UK Government's national target, the devolved nation's target or the combined authority's area-wide net-zero target. | councils got full marks for this question. |

 - Volunteer Research